Tuesday, January 28, 2025

 The mysterious affair at Styles, by Agatha Christie

 I read what I thought was a lot of Agatha Christie mysteries when I was a teenager, probably a few dozen, but that's only a fraction of her 66 novels and 14 short story collections published between 1921 and 1976, and I haven't read any of her non-fiction, poetry, or plays.
 I recently decided to delve back into her works, taking a chronological approach, so I began with this one, her first book and her first mystery featuring Poirot.
 My past reading of Christie was scattershot: basically as I came across her books in used or new book stores or the library.
 Reading them out of order didn't hamper me, but I thought it would be fun to read them as she created them this time.
-I thoroughly enjoyed this one as it introduced Poirot for the first time as a Belgian refugee from the Nazis in WWII and his friend Hastings, a wounded veteran from the same conflict.
+I thoroughly enjoyed this one as it introduced Poirot for the first time as a Belgian refugee from the Germans during and after WWI and his friend Hastings, a wounded veteran from the same conflict.
 I like the way Poirot roots around for the solution to every puzzle, sometimes being led astray but always finding his way back to the truth, often inspired by a stray comment from Hastings.
 And Hastings always takes the wrong lesson from every clue, but his goodness of heart makes him unable to be suspicious of a friend.
 Very enjoyable!